Kimw6/NemoSuite-NemoMapPy/README.md

 # NemoMapPy

-This is a sample program for the NemoSuite-NemoMapPy Program on [http://bioresearch.css.uwb.edu:9443/](https://bioresearch.uwb.edu/biores/NemoSuite/): NemoMapPy
+This is a sample program for the NemoSuite-NemoMapPy Program on [NemoSuite](https://bioresearch.uwb.edu/biores/NemoSuite/): [NemoMapPy](https://bioresearch.uwb.edu:9443/)

 A port of the motif-centric netowrk motif discovery tool NemoMap to Python.